-Case# BZAV-4-24-038: Variance Request for the construction of a double-drive thru for a proposed fastfood use (Dutch Bros Coffee) in the Community Commercial (CC) Zoning District and in the Commercial Core of the Folly Road Corridor Overlay (FRC-O) Zoning District at 890 Folly Road, Town of James Island, TMS# 425-06-00-101: Chair Savage announced this case is also for a Special Exception.
-At the request of counsel for Dutch Brothers, the Board decided to hear the variance request first.
+Case# BZAV-4-24-038: Variance Request for the construction of a double-drive thru for a proposed fast-food use (Dutch Bros Coffee) in the Community Commercial (CC) Zoning District and in the Commercial Core of the Folly Road Corridor Overlay (FRC-O) Zoning District at 890 Folly Road, Town of James Island, TMS# 425-06-00-101: Chair Savage announced this case is also for a Special Exception.
+The Board has discussed procedurally which case should be heard first and it was decided that the variance request would be heard first.

 Chair Savage stated that the following documents were included in the record: